-Whether you're after a cheap tablet or something a little more premium, we've done the necessary tablet reviews to help you make the right buying decision.
-Apple and Samsung may steal most of the headlines but do the iPad and Galaxy tablets justify the hype?
+Whether you're after a basic tablet or something a little more upmarket and versatile, we've done the necessary reviews to help you make the right buying decision.
+Apple and Samsung may steal most of the tablet headlines but do the iPad and Galaxy models justify the hype?

-Click through to read the full reviews on each products, see pictures, tech specs and see the best prices we've found.
+Click through to read the full review on each product, see pictures, tech specs - and, of course, the best prices we've found.

 Apple owns the premium tablet market and the Pro 9.7 only cements its position with a great all-round performance.

-Yes, it's a little pricier than the iPad Air 2 but video performance is a serious step up, as is the sound qualtiy through the four-way speaker system.
-Add the unrivalled user experience, and gorgeous design and you've got a tablet in a league of its own.
+Yes, it's a little pricier than the iPad Air 2 but video performance is a serious step up, as is the sound quality through the four-way speaker system.
+Add the unrivalled user experience and gorgeous design, and you've got a tablet in a league of its own.

-It's a one-two for Apple, earning our recommendation, no matter what size tablet you want.
-The fourth generation of Apple’s smallest tablet is arguably it’s best yet, with more tricks up its sleeve than ever.
+It's a one-two for Apple, as it earns our recommendation no matter what size tablet you want.
+The fourth generation of Apple’s smallest tablet is arguably its best yet, with more tricks up its sleeve than ever.

 A superb screen, great user experience, punchy audio and the best app selection going make the iPad mini 4 the best small-screen tablet right now.